-Early next year, during the SIHH 2012 event, the Swiss watch manufacture will officially reveal its limited edition Girard-Perregaux 1966 Small Seconds (Ref.
-49526-52-111-BK6A) automatic wrist watch.
+Early next year, during the coming SIHH 2012 event that is currently scheduled to open from January 16th to 20th, 2012 at its usual place at Palexpo convention center in Geneva, the legendary Swiss watch Manufacture will officially reveal its limited edition Girard-Perregaux 1966 Small Seconds (Ref.
+49526-52-111-BK6A) automatic wristwatch.

 You have probably already noticed that Girard-Perregaux tends to separate their timekeepers into two main categories: there are vintage styled timekeepers that are inspired either by pocket watches of late 19th and early 20th centuries or even their historic pieces from the time when the famous Maison was first established, and there are deliberately modern collections with a completely different approach to industrial design.